- As seen in:

 How do you write a good financial accountant CV?

 To write a good CV, you should start off with a professional financial accountant CV template.
 Although looks aren’t everything, the right template will make it much easier for your recruiter to read your application.
-It will also help you keep all of your information onto just one page – many employers prefer to receive one-page CVs as they could read through hundreds of applications a day.
-A well-structured CV will also show you can present information logically, which is a key skill for financial accountants.
+It will also help you keep all of your information onto just one page – many employers prefer to receive one-page CVs as they read through hundreds of applications a day.
+A well-structured CV will also show you can present information logically, which is central to the financial accountant job requirements.

 What should be included in a financial accountant CV?